AC Circuit Board Fuse Keeps Blowing (What to Do)

 Just in case you don’t have a Rex to call for advice, I’ve got all the possible reasons your air conditioner might be blowing its internal fuse.

-Your air conditioner is probably blowing its fuse because the air filters haven’t been changed recently.
+Your air conditioner is probably blowing its fuse because the air filters haven’t been changed recently and it is pulling too much power.
 The problem may also be caused by a lack of refrigerant, a short in the wires, a dirty condenser or damaged external coils, or a faulty capacitor.
 It’s also possible that the fuse itself isn’t able to handle the full power draw of the air conditioner running at maximum and you’ve gotten lucky so far.

 Most manufacturers recommend you change the air filter every 90 days.
-Depending on the type of filter you need and how many returns you have, this can get a little pricey, but it’s nothing compared to repairing or replacing the unit.
+Depending on the type of filter you need and how many returns you have, these components can get a little pricey, but it’s nothing compared to repairing or replacing the unit.

 Top tip: Filters come in a variety of MERV ratings.
 I opt for the MERV 13 ones during the spring because those are great for capturing pollen, but go pretty basic the rest of the year.